Composite Bladder Inflation Molding (BIM) Support

 "Tackle complex hollow composite structures with confidence ..."

-CSS has more than 30 years of experience supporting the design and manufacture of complex hollow composite structures produced with Bladder Inflation Molding (BIM).
-CSS' Composite Product Development Services help Clients produce challenging bladder molded prototypes from prepreg or resin infused preforms.
-And though CSS does not manufacture or sell bladders we can certainly help you select the right bladder for your bladder molding application.
+CSS has more than 30 years of experience supporting the design and manufacture of complex hollow FRP composite structures produced with Bladder Inflation Molding (BIM).
+Examples of common and more challenging BIM part geometries include:

 - Closed Envelopes; Containers, Tanks, etc.

 - Hollow Rings and Annular Regions

 - Hollow Hubs and Joints

 As part of our Composite Product Development services, CSS helps Clients design and manufacture bladder molded prototypes from prepreg layups or resin infused preforms.
 Our services include custom bladder development, custom air fitting design, and BIM tooling design.
 And though CSS does not manufacture or sell bladders, we can recommend the best off-the-shelf bladder for straight forward bladder molding applications.

 CSS also supports the development of in-house bladder molding production capability via our Composite Production Support services or, in the case of medium to high volume application, overseas production and procurement of bladder molded production parts and value added assemblies (Overseas Composite Production).

 - Facilitates fabrication of complex hollow composite structures

 - Easily combined with other composite processes; e.g. BIM and Compression Molding